RobertSchueler/tc_tools/README.md

 - [ ] Create and map rotation attributes
 - [ ] Create and map reflection attributes
 - [ ] Add manual test for geometric operations

+## Plan going forward (to version 0.4.0)
+- [ ] Display version number on UI
+- [ ] Support usage of embedded images instead of linked images
+- [ ] Support absolute paths and relative paths with the excel file as root for images
+- [x] Support multiline text

 ## Progress resulting in version 0.3.0